Roger Mahieu in his application for the status of “armed resistance fighter,” 11 August 1948 (excerpt)

 Compensation

-On 22 September 1948, Roger Mahieu was recognised as a “political prisoner” by the Ministry of Reconstruction, Bruges Department.
+On 22 September 1948, Roger Mahieu was recognised as a “political prisoner” by the Ministry of ReconstructionA ministry in Belgium that was responsible for processing applications for certain national recognition statuses in the immediate post-war period, such as the status of political prisoners., Bruges Department.
 Initially, he was awarded financial compensation and additional special payments for the imprisonment period from December 1942 to April 1945.

 His application for recognition as an “armed resistance fighter” was also granted by the Ministry of National Defence, Resistance Department, on 9 February 1949.
 The recognition period was from 1 July 1942, the day he joined the Geheim Leger, until the day before his return to Belgium, 7 June 1945.